 In theory, Disney+ will one day be the only place to stream anything and everything from Disney, Pixar, Marvel, Star Wars, and National Geographic — but it won’t be so easy in the first year.
 At launch, the aforementioned cheaper price point will get viewers exclusive access to original movies and shows, while many Disney-owned properties — like the Marvel and Star Wars movies already on Netflix — remain where they are for now.

 At the start, Disney+ will still be the exclusive place to stream more than 5,000 hours of Disney-owned original films and TV shows.
-In other terms, it’ll be roughly 7,000 episodes of television and 500 movies.
+In other terms, it’ll be roughly 7,000 episodes of television and 500 movies — and it will grow very quickly.

 What Movies Will Be on Disney+?

-At launch, Disney+ will have a substantial backlog of Disney theatrical animated feature films, including many of the classics, along with live-action films and Pixar movies.
+At launch, Disney+ will have a substantial backlog of Disney theatrical animated feature films, including all of its “Signature Collection,” along with every Pixar film.
 Many of the older Marvel films not currently streaming anywhere should also, in theory, be on Disney+.
+Almost all of the Star Wars movies will be there, but Disney promises that all eight episodes will be on the platform by the end of the first year.

 One of the biggest selling points for a lot of potential consumers is Disney+ being the home of the MCU.
 Beginning with Captain Marvel, Disney+ will be the only place to stream every new MCU film (other than buying it directly on services like iTunes, Amazon, or Vudu).
 That includes Avengers: Endgame but not Spider-Man: Far From Home since Sony Pictures controls distribution on all Spider-Man films.